Patchi: History

-Patchi Chocolate Menu
+Its founder, Nizar Choucair, died on June 18, 2024.

+Products

 Patchi is a luxury brand for chocolate and chocolate gifts.
-All chocolates are handmade with all-natural and premium ingredients.
-The Patchi Chocolate Menu contains a list of over 50 varieties.
+All chocolates are handmade with all-natural ingredients.

 The menu is famous for integrating roasted nuts (hazelnuts, pistachios, almonds), Gianduja, orange peel, dried strawberry bits, and more.
 Recently, Patchi introduced five new exotic flavors to its menu with Cotton Candy, Cheesecake, and Peanut Butter in some of the recipes.

 Availability

 Patchi operates in 32 countries, with the Middle East being its largest market.

-It operates in Armenia, Azerbaijan, Kazakhstan, Bahrain, Brunei, Canada (Online), Egypt, France, Indonesia, Ivory Coast, Jordan, Kingdom of Saudi Arabia, India, Kuwait, Lebanon, Malaysia, Morocco, Oman, Philippines, Qatar, Syria, Tunisia, United Arab Emirates, Ukraine, the United Kingdom, and the United States.
+It operates in Armenia, Azerbaijan, Kazakhstan, Bahrain, Brunei, Canada (online), Egypt, France, Indonesia, Ivory Coast, Jordan, Kingdom of Saudi Arabia, India, Kuwait, Lebanon, Malaysia, Morocco, Oman, Philippines, Qatar, Syria, Tunisia, United Arab Emirates, Ukraine, the United Kingdom, and the United States.

-Its boutiques network consists of 145 boutiques.
-Patchi's online boutique caters to the North American market.

 Industrial network and divisions

 Patchi has five factories, located in Lebanon, Saudi Arabia, the United Arab Emirates and Egypt.

-Aside from chocolate, Patchi runs four other manufacturing divisions, one which produces all packages (printing section), another that manufacters the Silver Line (Patchi Silver), one that creates various fillings for the chocolates, and the Flower division, which develops chocolate decorations and other ornamentation.